-Investments include \$84 and \$1,968 as of June 30, 2013 and December 31, 2012, respectively, representing the Company's equity method investments in affiliated investment funds which have been established and managed by the Company and its affiliates.
+Investments include \$84 and \$1,968 as of September 30, 2013 and December 31, 2012, respectively, representing the Company's equity method investments in affiliated investment funds which have been established and managed by the Company and its affiliates.
 The Company's financial interest in these funds can range up to 2%.
 Despite the Company's insignificant financial interest, the Company exercises significant influence over these funds as the Company typically serves as the general partner, managing member or equivalent for these funds.
 During 2007, the Silvercrest Funds granted rights to the unaffiliated investors in each respective fund to provide that a simple majority of the fund's unaffiliated investors will have the right, without cause, to remove the general partner or equivalent of that fund or to accelerate the liquidation date of that fund in accordance with certain procedures.
-At June 30, 2013 and 2012, the Company determined none of the Silvercrest Funds were required to be consolidated.
-Investments measured and reported at fair value are classified and disclosed in one of the following categories.
+At September 30, 2013 and 2012, the Company determined that none of the Silvercrest Funds were required to be consolidated.
 The Company's involvement with these entities began on the dates that they were formed, which range from July 2003 to July 2008.